 You can look out over the sandy beach and see over to the Lyme Regis harbour by the Cobb, with its boats bobbing up and down in the water.

 There are also a couple of souvenir shops here, places to grab an ice-cream and an old fashioned fudge shop on the corner.

 And for a bit of fun, you can pop into the Lyme Regis amusements to play on the penny arcades and slot machines (another favourite on my childhood afternoons out here!).

 Re-enact Meryl Streep’s famous scene on the windswept Cobb Lyme Regis

-You can’t visit Lyme without seeing The Cobb.
-This is one of the key things to do in Lyme Regis.
+You can’t visit Lyme without seeing the Cobb.
+This is one of the top things to do in Lyme Regis.

 The Cobb is essentially a sea wall that curves around the harbour and protects the town from the elements.
 It’s almost 900 metres long and dates back to the 14th century.

 You are afforded some breathtaking views from this spot – either back over to the town or further around the coastline.
 Meryl Streep stood at the end in a famous scene in ‘The French Lieutenant’s Woman’, cloaked all in black, staring out to sea with the wind whipping around her.

 You can just wander along the bottom of the wall: this will take you around the harbour and to the aquarium at the end.